gitpod-io/website/src/routes/docs/beta/getting-started/index.md

   The revised URL is: `https://gitpod.io/#https://gitlab.com/gitpod/spring-petclinic`

 - To open a specific merge request in the Java with Spring Boot project prefix **gitpod.io/#** to the URL of the merge request *https://gitlab.com/gitpod/spring-petclinic/-/merge_requests/2*.

   The revised URL is: `https://gitpod.io/#https://gitlab.com/gitpod/spring-petclinic/-/merge_requests/2`

+- To open a specific issue in the Java with Spring Boot project prefix **gitpod.io/#** to the URL of the merge request *https://gitlab.com/gitpod/spring-petclinic/-/issues/1*.

+  The revised URL is: `https://gitpod.io/#https://gitlab.com/gitpod/spring-petclinic/-/issues/1`

 [Learn more &rarr;](/docs/context-urls)